Hi! I’m Mark Sutcliffe.

 I love Ottawa.
 I’ve lived here my whole life.
 I have covered the city as a journalist.
 I’ve volunteered and led many charitable fundraising campaigns.
 I’ve been a small-business owner and coached many entrepreneurs and community leaders.

-I’m not a career politician.
-In fact, I’m not a politician at all.
-But I hear from many people who are concerned about our future.
-So I’m running for Mayor to keep taxes low, fix LRT and improve our roads, and make Ottawa safer.
-Join me, let’s do it together.
+I hear from many people who are concerned about our future.
+So will work hard to keep taxes low, fix LRT and improve our roads, and make Ottawa safer.

 Follow Mark and together let’s make a safer, reliable and affordable Ottawa for everyone.
 You can unsubscribe anytime.